 For assistance, you may contact the country’s embassy.
 Alternatively, if you are working with a travel agency, they may be able to provide further information.

-You must complete the Department of Transportation Form for all flights originating in and returning to the US, and the Relief Attestation Form if your flights are more than 8 hours long.
+You must complete the Department of Transportation (DOT) Service Animal Air Transportation Form for all flights originating in and returning to the US, regardless of airline, as well as the Relief Attestation Form if your flights are more than 8 hours long.
+However, the submission process varies between airlines.
+Visit our airline travel resource guide for more information and detailed requirements.

-Or call the USDA’s Animal and Plant Health Inspection Service’s Customer Service Call Center at 1-844-820-2234
+USDA Animal and Plant Health Inspection Service’s Customer Service

 For more information on CDC guidelines to enter the US, visit: